L-P-McLaughlin/Smile-Detection/README.md

  # How does the model perform in practice?

+ (you can find the animated gifs of these still images in the "/images" part of this repository )

  Using the code "real-time-smile-detection.py" we can take an input from a webcam or gif to test the model in a more practical context.

 In the below case we can see that while detecting the smile well, the  haarcascade will occasionally detect a false positive face in the distance.
-THis could assumably be done away with by requiring that a face dictation must appear in the same region for more than one frame consecutivly
+This could assumably be done away with by requiring that a face dictation must appear in the same region for more than one frame consecutively

 ![image](https://user-images.githubusercontent.com/60330103/229241975-27cd7480-ef5a-46cc-ad92-a70e29ecd203.png)